cruna-cc/deprecated-cruna-protocol/README.md

 # Cruna Core Protocol

-The Cruna Core Protocol lays out a distinctive hierarchy between a Non-Fungible Token (NFT) and one or more applications, where the NFT owner concurrently owns the corresponding profile of the application.
-This protocol augments the ERC721 standard, adding robust security mechanisms to ensure the safe and efficient interaction of an NFT with its associated applications.
-The first of these applications is the Cruna Vault
+The Cruna Protocol is an NFT-based system that enables secure consolidation and management of digital assets across multiple blockchains.
+It allows users to link ownership of their assets to NFTs called Cruna Vaults, providing a unified interface for managing and transferring the assets.

+The protocol implements robust security mechanisms including multi-factor authentication via entity termed Protectors.
+It also facilitates scheduled distribution and inheritance of assets held in the vaults.
+The first application in the protocol is the Flexi Vault, which offers safe storage and movement of tokens and NFTs.

+The Cruna Protocol aims to tackle key challenges like fragmented asset control, security risks, and lack of flexible distribution options faced by crypto users today.
+It expands the utility of NFTs beyond collectibles to active asset management functionalities.

 ## Key Components